 Working at height hazards

-The latest 2021/22 figures from the HSE show working at height is the leading cause of workplace fatal injuries in Great Britain, with 29 workers losing their lives.
-Falls from height also accounted for 8% of the 51,211 employee-reported non-fatal injuries.
+2023/24 figures from the HSE show working at height is the highest cause of workplace fatal injuries in Great Britain, with 50 workers losing their lives.
+Alongside being struck by a moving vehicle or moving object, it accounts for over half of fatal injuries.

 The most common causes of falls from height are using ladders incorrectly and falling through a fragile surface.
-As a leading provider of online construction courses, we help users understand aspects like working at height.
-In this article we’ll review the topic and go through what anyone working at height needs to know.
+Providing a working at heights online course, we help users understand aspects like working at height.
+In this article, we’ll talk you through some of the main aspects of working at heights, including causes of accidents & how to comply with regulations.

 What is working at height?

 Working at height has a specific meaning in relation to health and safety at work.
-Here is a definition:
+The HSE states that working at height means::

 “Work in any place where, if there were no precautions in place, a person could fall a distance liable to cause personal injury.”